johnmatter/johnmatter.github.io/_portfolio/02_color-transparency.md

 * Freezing - it maintains this small size for a distance comparable to the radius of the nucleus
 * Vanishing interactions - the strength of nuclear interactions decrease with increasing momentum transfer

-If these conditions are met, the nuclear transparency $T$ should rise with momentum transfer.
+If these conditions are met, the nuclear transparency *T* should rise with momentum transfer.
 Theorists have developed models (e.g.
 [Frankfurt et al.](https://journals.aps.org/prc/abstract/10.1103/PhysRevC.51.3435)